draganstojanov/VeryMuchToDo/README.md

 # VeryMuchToDo

-## This is the Firebase test application for Android devices.
+## Firebase, MVVM, Databinding Android application.

 In the first phase, Firestore and Authentification are used.